-One of Australia's more cosmopolitan cities, Melbourne has a diverse and exciting dining scene and eating out in this vibrant city can be anything you want it to be!
-With just about all types of cuisine on offer, the variety of cuisine in this city is astonishing and will see visitors coming back for more.
+One of Australia's most cosmopolitan cities, Melbourne has a diverse and exciting dining scene and eating out in this vibrant city can be anything you want it to be!
+With just about all types of cuisine on offer, the variety of restaurants in this city is astonishing and will see visitors coming back for more.

 Head to Chinatown in Little Bourke Street for some authentic Chinese food, while Brunswick Street in Fitzroy boasts an eclectic mix of eateries where visitors will have a hard time choosing where to start.
 Downtown Melbourne is where the more low-key restaurants can be found, and the chic St Kilda and Chapel Streets is where the city's trendoids can be found dining on the latest nouveau cuisine.

 A long standing favourite in the Melbourne dining scene, Punch Lane has a warm brasserie atmosphere, with red leather seats, dark wooden tables and black boards scribbled with lists of wine available by the glass and daily specials.
 Loved for it's hefty selection of wines and charcuterie bar where a variety of different cured meats and cheeses can be chosen, Punch Lane is a great after work wind-down or pre-theatre rendezvous.
 With unpretentious food and an intimate atmosphere, this wine bar combines all the necessary elements to ensure a relaxing evening with quality food and wine in Melbourne's bustling theatre district.
 Open daily for lunch and dinner, except lunch on Saturdays and Sundays.

 Address: 43 Little Bourke Street

 Telephone: 9639 4944